fommil/fpmortals/manuscript/wip.md

   jsonformat.JsDecoder=jsonformat.MagnoliaJsDecoder.gen
 ~~~~~~~~

-The `deriving-macro` will call the user-provided method:
+the `deriving-macro` will call the user-provided method:

 {lang="text"}
 ~~~~~~~~